 Typically, the identity verification process only takes a few minutes.

-Sometimes finding your information via the National Database doesn’t work because the information is unavailable or your name/address has changed.
+Sometimes, our automated ID verification process doesn’t work because the information is unavailable or your name/address has changed.
 In that case, we’ll ask you to send us documentation in the app that confirms your identity.
-This document review process usually takes our team 2-3 business days.

-I didn’t verify my identity, and now I can’t make payments using the money in my Venmo account.
-What can I do?
+I didn’t verify my identity, and now I can’t make payments using the money in my Venmo account

 You can still complete the verification process.
 Once your identity is verified, you’ll be able to resume using the money in your Venmo account to make payments to others.

-What should I do if I accidentally made a typo or submitted the wrong documentation?
+What should I do if I made a typo or submitted the wrong documentation?

-Keep an eye on your Venmo app—our team will follow up with you to get the correct information, usually within 2-3 business days.
+Keep an eye on your Venmo app — our team will follow up with you to get the correct information if needed.

 Why do I have to do this if my friend didn’t need to do it?